abdulwasih2003/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 Connect the supply (+5V) to the circuit
 Switch ON the main switch
 If the output is 1, then the led glows.
-###

 ## Program:
 ~~~
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and full adder circuit and verify its truth table in quartus
+using Verilog programming.
 Developed by: H.Syed Abdul Wasih
 RegisterNumber: 212221240057
 ~~~

 ### Half adder program:
 ~~~
-module fulladd (a,b,sum,carry);
+module half_adder(a,b,sum,carry);
 input a,b;
 output sum,carry;
 assign sum = (a^b);